-When using the internal linear regulator, a 4.7uF bypass capacitor with ESR < 10hm and a 0.1uF capacitor must always be added to VDD_CORE and placed close to the PHY to ensure stability of the internal regulator.
+Both a 4.7uF low-ESR and a 0.1uF capacitor must be added at the VDD_CORE pin and placed close to the PHY.
+This capacitance ensures stability of the internal regulator.

-4.10 nINT/TX_ER/TXD4 Strapping
+4.10 (TX_ER/TXD4)/nINT Strapping

-The nINT, TX_ER, and TXD4 functions share a common pin.
+The TX_ER, TXD4 and nINT functions share a common pin.
 There are two functional modes for this pin, the TX_ER/TXD4 mode and nINT (interrupt) mode.
-The RXD3/nINTSEL pin is used to select one of these two functional modes.
+The RXD3 pin is used to select one of these two functional modes.

-The RXD3/nINTSEL pin is latched on the rising edge of the nRST.
-The system designer must float the nINTSEL pin to put the nINT/TX_ER/TXD4 pin into nINT mode or pull-low to VSS with an external resistor (see Table 4-3, "Boot Strapping Configuration Resistors," on page 25) to set the device in TX_ER/TXD4 mode.
-The default setting is to float the pin high for nINT mode.
+The RXD3 pin is latched on the rising edge of the internal reset (nreset) to select the mode.
+The system designer must float the RXD3 pin for nINT mode or pull-low with an external resistor (see Table 4-5, "Boot Strapping Configuration Resistors," on page 26) to VSS to set the device in TX_ER/TXD4 mode.
+The default setting is high (nINT mode).